In My Grandmother’s House: Black Women, Faith, and the Stories We Inherit

 A grandmother’s theology carries wisdom strong enough for future generations.
 The Divine has been showing up at the kitchen tables of Black women for a long time.
 It’s time to get to know that God.

-Books similiar to In My Grandmother’s House: Black Women, Faith, and the Stories We Inherit may be found in the categories below:
+In My Grandmother’s House: Black Women, Faith, and the Stories We Inherit is categorized under the following categories.
+You can browse these categories to find other titles filed in the same way: